madhumila/Todo--List/README.md

 # Todo List Application

-This is a todo application where a user can add tasks to a task list, change the status of the task also delete a task
+This is a to-do application where users can add tasks to a task list, change the status of tasks, and delete tasks.

 ## Instructions